Southern Connecticut ASIS – 2022 – Celebrating our 60th Anniversary

 The first Chairman of the Chapter was Frank Hasson with Joe Tobin as his Vice Chairman.
 For those members who lived in lower Connecticut.
 Other founding members who were officers in the first two years were Lou King from Sikorsky Aircraft, Henry Grady from American Cyanamid, and Fred Schaeffer from General Instrument Corporation.

 The Chapter was basically founded because the Connecticut Chapter’s meetings were being held in Hartford, which was not always convenient for those members who lived in lower Connecticut.
-(F.G. how interesting since so many countries like our International Sister Chapter ASIS Italy only have one chapter!).
+(F.G.
+NOTE: How interesting since so many countries like our International Sister Chapter ASIS Italy only have one chapter!
+With todays technologies we now frequently hold on line meetings with many different Chapters intendance from around the world).
 Both Chapters began meeting in New Haven and this practice continued until membership dropped in both chapters and the subject was broached about the possibility of reorganizing into one Connecticut Chapter, which was accomplished in June of 1966 at the annual meeting, with the provision that meetings continue to be held in the New Haven area.
 This continued until 1974, when the Connecticut Chapter, which had grown in size, wanted to have their meetings back in Hartford.

 At this point the Southern Connecticut Chapter had grown in size as well and it was then feasible to have the two chapters in the state.
 A charter was delivered to ASIS headquarters by the Board of Director Ron Beatty, which was approved on June 24, 1974.
 The key people in setting this chapter up were Alex Autote from Video Techniques, Tom Carroll from American Cyanamid, and John Foster from Masonic Hospital.
 Meetings were then held in various locations in Fairfield County.